Gyro-trix/pantry-pal-frontend/README.md

 # The Pantry Pal App
 The main focus of this app is to provide a basic inventory system that can be assigned to containers (such as freezers,cupboards,etc).
+Users can create accounts that then can populate different "storages" that represent inventories (Freezer,Fridge<Cupboard...).
+There is also a message and notification system more geared towards a user environment where there are various levels of staff, such as Owner as Admin, Manager as a Level 2 account and Clerks as Level 1 Users.

+Level 1 Users can only view recipes, see notifications, use the messenger and adjust Item amounts in storages.
+Level 2 Users can create, edit and delete storages along with their contents.
+Add recipes through a reich text editor or view random recipes.
+Plus everything else a level 1 can do.
+Level 3 User also called Admin is created by default and as of now can only have this one level 3 account.
+The Admin account can create and edit other users along with what level 2 users can do.

-## Steps To Use
+## Steps To Use(Using Admin account as an example)

 1. Go to the Login page

+Here you can either go to the Register page that allows you to create a Level 2 User, or sign in with one of the following accounts created by default:
+- Username & Password: Admin  Level 3 User, access to all functions
+- Username & Password: Demo2  Level 2 User, cannot create or edit users
+- Username & Password: Demo1  Level 1 User, only can adjust amounts in storages

 2.